BertHav/Omgevingsmonitor_Software/README.md

 ## Current consumption of the Omgevingsmonitor <a name="Consumption"></a>

+The STM32CubeProgrammer current consumption during startup in μA.
 ![The STM32CubeProgrammer current consumption during startup in μA](Images/versie_4.55_naar_standby.png)

+The STM32CubeProgrammer current consumption during standby in μA with optional added AHT20 en BMP280.
+The current in standby with this additional sensors soldered te the I2C bus is about 2300μA.
 ![The STM32CubeProgrammer current consumption during standby in μA with optional added AHT20 en BMP280](Images/versie_4.55_in_standby_detail_AHT20_en_BMP280_in_uA.png)

 ## version 5.00 <a name="version500"></a>